 - Creating a fee agreement—and getting it signed.
 With the right tools, you can generate this form automatically from information in the client’s intake questionnaire.

 - New client onboarding.
-Send clients information on when to expect bills and in what format, how to pay bills, and when you’re available to help set expectations and lead to a smoother experience for all involved.
+Send clients information on when to expect bills and in what format, how to pay bills, and when you’re available.
+This will help set expectations and lead to a smoother experience for all involved.

 By paying close attention to your law firm’s overall client intake process, you can find opportunities to streamline individual elements of client intake—for a better experience for your clients and a lighter workload for your firm.
 For example, if you’re currently using paper intake forms, you may want to consider switching to an online version that clients can fill out in the comfort of their homes.
 More on that later.